LearnFintech

 In June 2022, the Reserve Bank of India (RBI) issued a notification that changed everything.
 It banned non-bank PPI (Prepaid Payment Instruments) from being loaded with credit lines.
 Overnight, Slice's core business model was under threat.

 Instead of giving up, Slice pivoted.
-They shifted their model to real-time credit and, in a historic move, announced a merger with North East Small Finance Bank.
-Slice was no longer just a "fintech" trying to work with banks; it was *becoming* a bank.
+They shifted their model to real-time credit and, in a historic move, merged with North East Small Finance Bank—a deal that closed in October 2024.
+Slice was no longer just a "fintech" trying to work with banks; it had *become* a bank.

 The Problem: The 'Invisibility' of Young Earners